bagder/http2-explained/en/part11.md

 ## 11.2.
 Plain text, insecure

 curl supports http2 over standard TCP via the Upgrade: header.
-If you do a HTTP request and ask for HTTP 2, curl will ask the server to update the connection to http2 if possible.
+If you do an HTTP request and ask for HTTP 2, curl will ask the server to update the connection to http2 if possible.

 ## 11.3.
 TLS and what libraries